lread/test-doc-blocks/doc/example.md

 ```
 ~~~

-:bulb: Do what you like, but test runners usually look for tests namespaces ending in `-test`.
+💡 Do what you like, but test runners usually look for tests namespaces ending in `-test`.

 The `:test-doc-blocks/test-ns` option applies to all subsequent code blocks in the document.